 Make the drive during the day.

 It’s harder to spot wildlife at night and some only come out in the dusk or evening hours.
 And if you’re not used to the road, the straight road that goes on seemingly forever can become downright dangerous if you start to get tired.
-Make a playlist of loud tunes to keep you awake.
+Make a playlist of tunes or download some podcasts to keep you awake.
 Be careful of burst tires and drive the speed limit.
 Safety first!

 Have a backup plan.